East Indian Railway Company: Criticisms

 Some historians like Irfan Habib argue that because the contracts signed between East India Company and EIR in 1849 guaranteed 5% return on all capital invested, initially there was no inducement for economy or for employing Indians instead of high-paid Europeans (but initially, there were only experienced British railway civil engineers and no Indian ones).
 EIR was stated in 1867 to have spent as much as Rs 300,000 on each mile of railway, the construction described by a former Finance Member in India as the most extravagant works ever undertaken.

 Later 19th-century developments

 The line from Kanpur to Allahabad was opened in 1859.
 In 1860, the Kanpur-Etawah section was opened to traffic, and between 1862 and 1866 all gaps between Howrah and Delhi were filled, and the connection to Agra built.
 The bridges over the Yamuna at Allahabad and at Delhi were completed in 1865 and 1866 respectively.
 In June 1867 the Allahabad-Jabalpur branch was completed and a connection made at Jabalpur with the Great Indian Peninsula Railway, thus completing the rail connections between Calcutta and Delhi and Calcutta and Bombay.
-On 31 December 1879, the British Indian Government purchased the East Indian Railway Company, but leased it back to the company to work under a contract terminable in 1919.
+On 31 December 1879, the British Indian Government purchased the East Indian Railway Company using the East Indian Railway Company Purchase Act 1879 (42 & 43 Vict. c. ccvi), but leased it back to the company to work under a contract terminable in 1919.